Organizational Leadership and Technical Management

 • Produce oral and written communications in appropriate business formats.
 (GS - Communication)

 • Examine data to design solutions to a problem.
-(GS - Critical Thinking)
+(GS - Quantitative Literacy)

 • Collaborate effectively with others within the context of a work environment.
 (GS - Teamwork)